A devotional for Christian Homesteaders in review

-Susie contacted me on my Facebook page and asked me to do an honest review of her new book.
-Doing book reviews for online friends, is difficult to say the least.
+Susie contacted me on my Facebook page and asked me to do an honest review of her new book, The Homesteading Wife’s Christian Devotional.
+Doing book reviews for online friends is difficult, to say the least.
 You need to give an honest review of the work without offending the author and destroying a fragile, baby-fresh friendship.
 So I approach this task with trepidation and caution, knowing that what I write may be misconstrued or misunderstood.
 Susie Shock and I are from different cultures and each of us brings our own cultural lens to read through.
 And while we are both homesteaders and both Christians, we look at our faith and our homesteads with different worldviews.
 Susie Shock is an amazing woman — a warrior, and a saint.
-She has been though some hard times and she has come through them with strength, and fortitude and this brief devotional is born of that.
+She has been through some hard times and she has come through them with strength, and fortitude and this brief devotional is born of that.

 So right off the bat, let me say that I do not like devotionals.
 To me, they are like fast food burgers and fries, instead of home cooking.
 In a devotional, you get someone else’s scripture verse and their grinding of the grains of truth and baking of the bread, before you eat it.
 I avoid the “Our Daily Bread” devotionals that our church pushes on unsuspecting families.
 I can’t believe that this kind of daily spiritual food can be healthy.
 And sometimes the writer omits the sweetness, the spices, and the salt that make the bitter herbs and grains palatable.
 So I come to this book with some prejudice against fast-food spiritual diets.

-The book begins with the theme of “joy” and Susie shares her personal story of losing not just one, but two babies, both premature and still born.
+The Homesteading Wife’s Christian Devotional begins with the theme of “joy” and Susie shares her personal story of losing not just one, but two babies, both premature and stillborn.
 This was a defining moment for Susie and her family and this grief returns in subsequent chapters to illustrate other points.
 The chapter is a paradox where trials ultimately lead to joy, as God works his will in our lives.
 The joy is a future promise, not necessarily a present reality.
 “Trials will happen.
 Expect it.
 Homesteaders (sic) be ready.
-Prepare your hearts and minds to except (sic) these challenges for they are allowed to happen by our Heavenly Father.” (p.
+Prepare your hearts and minds to accept (sic) these challenges for they are allowed to happen by our Heavenly Father.” (p.
 10) This was a staggering beginning to the book and sets the tone for the rest of the devotional.

 There are 15 chapters but not quite 15 recipes.
 None of the recipes are in the table of contents.
 The table of contents is not linked and the book is not indexed.
 So if on reading through the book, you find a recipe that you’d like to try, you’ll need to print it out and save it, or you’ll need to go through the book again, page by page, to find it.
 This is the reason I gave the book 4 stars out of 5.
 Every eBook needs a linked table of contents, and there is no reason to omit that feature when it is built into most word processing programs.
 But in a recipe book, the lack of a linked table of contents, severely limits the usefulness of the book.

-While the book would benefit from the services of a professional proof-reader, and editor, that isn’t reason enough to overlook this book, written from the perspective of a fellow homesteader.
+While The Homesteading Wife’s Christian Devotional would benefit from the services of a professional proofreader, and editor, that isn’t reason enough to overlook this book, written from the perspective of a fellow homesteader.
 Like so much of homesteading, this first book project by Susie is a learning experience, and I trust we can expect more valuable encouragement coming from her soon.
 She has the life experiences of a seasoned warrior to share with other homesteaders.

-I received a review copy of this e-Book in exchange for my honest review.
+I received a review copy of this e-Book, The Homesteading Wife’s Christian Devotional, in exchange for my honest review.

 For a chance to win a copy of this book, along with other exciting homestead books, and some special prizes, check out the giveaway.